couchbaselabs/tuqtng/docs/n1ql-v1.md

 Function names are case in-sensitive.
 The following functions are defined:

+BASE64_VALUE(value) - return the value encoded in base64.  can be used on work with non-JSON values stored in the bucket.

 CEIL(value) - if value is numeric, returns the smallest integer not less than the value.  otherwise, NULL.

+FIRSTNUM(expr1, expr2, ...) - returns the first non-NULL, non-MISSING, non-NaN, non-infinite numeric value

 FLOOR(value) - if value is numeric, returns the largest integer not greater than the value.  otherwise, NULL.

 GREATEST(expr, expr, ...) - returns the largest value of all the expressions.  if all values are NULL or MISSING returns NULL.

+IFINF(expr1, expr2, ...) - returns the first non-inifite value (+ or -)

 IFMISSING(expr1, expr2, ...) - returns the first non-MISSING value

 IFMISSINGORNULL(expr1, expr2, ...) - returns the first non-NULL, non-MISSING value

+IFNAN(expr1, expr2, ...) - returns the first non-NaN value

+IFNANORINF(expr1, expr2, ...) - returns the first non-Nan, non-inifinite value

+IFNEGINF(expr1, expr2, ...) - returns the first non -Infinity values

 IFNULL(epxr1, expr2, ...) - returns the first non-NULL value

+IFPOSINF(expr1, expr2, ...) - returns the first non +Infinity value

 META() - returns the meta data for the document in the current context